Offer, confirmation and registration - LPC

 Please note that, due to maximum class size requirements, we cannot confirm your group, and therefore your personal timetable for Term 1, until after registration, when we know exactly who has registered.

-Classes will usually take place four days per week, with Wednesdays kept clear of teaching (although they may occasionally contain assessments).
+Classes will usually take place four days per week, with Wednesdays kept clear of teaching during Stage 1 (although they may occasionally contain assessments).
 Teaching takes place from 9am to 6pm.
-It is likely that you will have some opportunity to express a preference as to whether your teaching is concentrated toward the morning or the afternoon.
-Further details about this will be sent to students in July/August.
+It is likely that you will have some opportunity to express a preference as to whether your teaching is concentrated toward the morning or the afternoon if you have accepted an offer by early summer 2019, after this point preferences cannot be guaranteed.

 There is no set reading list for the LPC.
 You will be issued with course materials at appropriate points during the course, including at Registration.
 These materials will include key text books.